psychoinformatics-de/ipsy-docs/content/pages/medusa/accessing_medusa.rst

 start your VNC server.

 You only need to set your password once.
-It stored, **unencrypted**, in a text file, so no not use a valuable password (such as for medusa, email, etc).
+It stored, **unencrypted**, in a text file, so do not use a valuable password (such as for medusa, email, etc).

 .. code::